Test Catalog

 -Anti-glial/neuronal nuclear antibodies (AGNA-1; also known as Sox1)

--Neuronal and muscle cytoplasmic antibodies (Purkinje cytoplasmic antibody [PCA]-1, PCA-2, PCA-Tr, collapsin response-mediator protein [CRMP]-5, and amphiphysin)
+-Neuronal and glial cytoplasmic antibodies (Purkinje cytoplasmic antibody [PCA]-1, PCA-2, PCA-Tr, collapsin response-mediator protein [CRMP]-5, and amphiphysin)

-Patients who are seropositive usually present with subacute neurological signs and symptoms, such as encephalopathy, cerebellar ataxia, myelopathy, radiculopathy, plexopathy, or sensory, sensorimotor, or autoimmune neuropathy, with or without a neuromuscular transmission disorder: Lambert-Eaton syndrome, myasthenia gravis, or neuromuscular hyperexcitability.
+Patients who are seropositive usually present with subacute neurological signs and symptoms such as encephalopathy, cerebellar ataxia, myelopathy, nerve (including radiculopathy, plexopathy, sensory/sensorimotor, or autonomic) or neuromuscular junction disorders.
 Initial signs may be subtle, but a subacute multifocal and progressive syndrome usually evolves.
-Sensorimotor neuropathy and cerebellar ataxia are common presentations, but the clinical picture in some patients is dominated by striking gastrointestinal dysmotility, limbic encephalopathy, basal ganglionitis, or cranial neuropathy (especially loss of vision, hearing, smell, or taste).

 Cancer risk factors include previous or family history of cancer, history of smoking, or social or environmental exposure to carcinogens.
 Early diagnosis and treatment of the neoplasm favor less neurological morbidity and offer the best hope for survival.